hyperledger/indy-node/docs/ci-cd.md

         - different versions of indy-plenum dependency
     - different versions in migrations scripts

+#### Static Code Validation

+- We use flake8 for static code validation.
+- It's run against every PR.
+PR fails if there are some static code validation errors.
+- Not all checks are enabled (have a look at `.flake8` file at the project root)
+- You can run static code validation locally:
+    - Install flake8: `pip install flake8`
+    - Run validation on the root folder of the project: `flake8 .`

 ## How to Create a Stable Release

 - Create a new branch based on `stable` in indy-plenum